decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 - The DAO is the authority that will approve the addition of new Third Parties on the Linked Wearables Registry.
 - The Curation Committee always has the power to reject specific items or all items within a collection.
+- Linked Wearables work with any NFT project running at any blockchain, if the API provided can match the user address with the 3D model to show as Linked Wearable.
+- This feature will be enacted after the [Governance Proposal](https://governance.decentraland.org/proposal/?id=5534b120-b786-11ec-903a-6546e8793cef) ends.
+Third Parties can still submit their Linked Wearables Registry proposals.